lfedgeai/AegisEdgeAI/README.md

 # "CitadelAI" - Securing AI at the Edge

+CitadelAI delivers verifiable trust for AI at the edge by ensuring workloads only run on approved, uncompromised devices in approved locations.
+It combines continuous identity, integrity, and location verification to give customers and regulators clear proof that systems haven’t been tampered with from manufacture through runtime.
+This approach closes supply‑chain and provenance gaps, streamlines audits, and opens access to regulated markets — turning complex hardware‑rooted security into a differentiator you can build into your roadmap.

+# Why it matters

+- **Unlock regulated markets** – Meet location and integrity compliance requirements with verifiable, automated proof.

+- **Reduce audit friction** – Provide clear, end‑to‑end evidence that systems are authentic and uncompromised.

+- **Differentiate the product** – Turn hardware‑rooted, continuous trust into a visible customer‑facing advantage.

 ## Problem Statement - Common Threats

 Current security approaches for inference applications, secret stores, system agents, AI agents, and model repositories face **critical gaps** — gaps amplified in **edge AI** deployments and further complicated by emerging **multi‑agent** and **Model Context Protocol (MCP)** interoperability patterns.
 These challenges — documented in the [IETF Verifiable Geofencing draft](https://datatracker.ietf.org/doc/draft-klspa-wimse-verifiable-geo-fence/), and summarize below, which outlines broad use cases and deployment patterns, including edge computing — are summarized below.